 Step 4.
 Click "Automatically search for driver software online" and wait for the process to complete.

-After this, you restart the computer and check if you can access the device again.
+After this, restart the computer and see if you can now access the drive.

 Fix 5.
 Send Problematic Device for Repair